eka-care/scribe-python-sdk/README.md

 `GET /v1/sessions/{session_id}` path used by chunked upload, because both sides hit the same `voice2rx_transactions` table keyed by the composite primary key `(session_id, b_id)`.

-You **never configure a business id in the SDK** — `b_id` (and `uuid`) come from your token.
-The protocol create-session reads them from the jwt-payload the gateway injects from your Bearer token, so the streamed session is written under the business the gateway authenticated, which is exactly what `GET /v1/sessions/{session_id}` then looks up.
-The protocol `GET` applies no extra `uuid`/owner filter.

 Finalize is explicit: `stop()` sends a `stop` frame, waits for the server to flush the last chunk and close the socket, then calls `POST /v1/sessions/{session_id}/end` to commit and start processing.
 (Closing the socket alone does **not** commit a protocol streaming session — the